sonocotta/raspberry-media-center/README.md

 I did a few audio projects in the past, some using [ESP32](https://hackaday.io/project/173620-loud-esp), some using larger [Orange Pi](https://hackaday.io/project/191936-orange-pi-home-media-center) and [Raspberry Pi](https://hackaday.io/project/162373-orangepi-zero-pulse-music-server-using-i2s-dac) devices.
 Each has its pros and cons, and with each iteration, I'm trying to focus on the details that were working best for me while actually using those devices at home.

-What is special about the Raspberry eco-system is, of course, its community support.
+What is special about the Raspberry Pi ecosystem is, of course, its community support.
 Being a not-so-strong software developer, I often have to rely on the work that other people did and bake it into the base Raspbian image.
-Attaching a DAC, Ethernet, and IR reader is as simple as adding 3 lines to the `config.txt` file, which is a bit of magic really
+Attaching a DAC, Ethernet, and IR reader is as simple as adding 3 lines to the `config.txt` file, which is a bit of magic, really

 ```
 dtoverlay=gpio-ir,gpio_pin=23